2012 Red Sox Spring Training

-Boston's winter home is in Fort Myers, where the new JetBlue Park will be unveiled in 2012.
-The ballpark will be the centerpiece of the $77.9 million Fenway South complex, which displaced the team from City of Palms Park, the 7,800-person capacity stadium that opened in 1993.
+Red Sox spring training Boston's winter home is in Fort Myers, where JetBlue Park was unveiled in 2012.
+The ballpark is the centerpiece of the $77.9 million Fenway South complex, which displaced the team from City of Palms Park, the 7,800-person capacity stadium that opened in 1993.
 It lured the Red Sox away from Winter Haven, where they had trained from 1966-1992.

-The planned capacity for JetBlue Park is 11,000, which includes lawn seating and standing room only admission.
+The capacity for JetBlue Park is about 11,000, which includes lawn seating and standing room only admission.
 By comparison, the largest crowd to ever attend a game at City of Palms Park was the 8,278 turnout on March 23, 2009.
-So 2012 will be a record-breaking year at the turnstiles for the Red Sox during spring training.
+So record-breaking years at the turnstiles have ensued for the Red Sox during spring training since moving into their new home.

-Pitchers and catchers report to Fort Myers on February 19, with their first practice scheduled for February 21.
-Position players arrive on the 23rd and the first full team workout is two days later.
+Pitchers and catchers report to Fort Myers on February 20, with their first practice scheduled for February 21.
+Position players arrive on the 24th and the first full team workout is one day later.

 Until exhibition games begin, practices are held on the fields adjacent to JetBlue Park each morning from approximately 9 a.m. until 1 p.m.
 Fans can watch practice sessions for free and parking is available on site.